-At nearly 17 million acres, the Tongass National Forest has the distinction of being the largest national forest in the system, surpassing the second largest, the Chugach, by more than 11.5 million acres.
+At nearly 17 million acres, the Tongass National Forest holds the distinction as the largest national forest in the system, dwarfing the second largest, the Chugach, by more than 11.5 million acres.
+More than 500 miles long and 100 miles wide, it encompasses 80 percent all the land in Alaska's Panhandle, extending from Ketchikan to Yakutat.
 The Tongass also has the honor of being the largest contiguous temperate rainforest in the world.
 This enduring set of ecosystems is managed for the enjoyment of present and future generations.